pecknigel/trading-exchange-collaborative-learning/README.md

 As this moves forward and clients start to be developed, info will be posted to this repo.

+### Application Layer

+This is where a simpler system would just be “server”.
+One server application to do everything.

+We’re going a bit further than that.
+So there’s an application tier that handles communication with the client.
+An API.

+But it doesn’t handle any data.
+At least other than passing it through.
+That’s the job of the data access layer, which we’ll look at next.

+It handles application logic and makes available an appropriate interface for the client.

+Business logic also goes here.
+Although there can be some of that in the data access layer too.

+It’s possible to have a separate business logic layer, but we’re not currently looking at doing that.

+So the beauty of this approach is that it’s flexible how it’s hosted.
+You can have multiple instances of the application layer and less of the data access, if that’s what’s needed to handle the load.

+You can move the application layer closer to the user and keep the data access where the data is, causing only the necessary traffic across the distance between.

+It’s a well established and well used architecture.
+Do some research on it.
+Also know as N-tier architecture.

+### Data Access Layer

+The data access layer is a tier that handles all data access.
+It communicates with the application tier and manages the data.

+—-

 [More Coming - Actively Writing November 11 2024]